guangie88/rs-hdfs-report/README.md

 ```

 The above command will build the Docker image with the statically compiled
-`rs-hdfs-to-local` executable, together with `config/rs-hdfs-to-local.toml` and
+`rs-hdfs-report` executable, together with `config/rs-hdfs-report.toml` and
 `config/rs-hfds-to-local-log.yml`.

 The above command is only useful if there is a corresponding server to respond